italrr/cr/docs/Lore.md

 The IVTE and Massless Drive were both created by Alana Industries.
 The MD was the first created, and it was meant to be used for asteroid mining, but never left testing phases.
 The MD started as a paper on potential applications using Intrisic Fields Manipulation on the Higgs Boson.
 IVTE also uses theories proposed by this paper.

 The Intrisic Fields Manipulation (IFM) was a major scientific breakthrough by the end of 2060s.
 It works through the usage of extremely high energy beams on matter.

+The IVTE and MD were very power hungry, and needed a highly specialized setup to run.
+Alana proposed a concept of a portable nuclear reactor but was soon discarded when the French government reached out to them with the Azula Reactor.
+After both parties reaching an agreement, the Azula Reactor was selected as the ideal power source for the IVTE/MD combination.

 ### Neutral-Vacuumless Implosive Bomb